IonutAnghelina/Recommender-System-using-Hierarchical-Poisson-Factorization/README.md

 The project also tackles the Regression Task on estimating the Rating a user would set for a certain movie.

-All information on the approaches used, experiments and metrics can be found in the file.
+All information on the approaches used, experiments and metrics can be found in the Probabilistic Programming.pdf file.

+Codes for the two approaches can be found at:

++ Binary_HPF - for the classification task
++ Regression_HPF - for the regression task